tc39/proposal-weakrefs/README.md

 A few elements of the API are visible in this example:

 - The `WeakRef` constructor takes an argument, which has to be an object, and returns a weak reference to it.
-- `WeakRef` instances have a `deref` method that returns one of two values:
+- `WeakRef` instances have a `get` method that returns one of two values:
   - The object passed into the constructor, if it’s still available.
   - `undefined`, if nothing else was pointing to the object and it was already garbage-collected.